 If I need to take off a term, can I return and continue where I was?

 Sometimes a student may wish or need to take time off from The Training Centre due to personal reasons.
 Should this occur, please contact The Training Centre staff immediately.
 Please be informed that when you return, the Training Centre will place you at its discretion.
 Students who leave during the Conservatory Program may be asked to re-audition.
 Returning students must pay the tuition rate that is applicable to the time of rejoining The Training Centre.
 Any student returning after more than one (1) year of absence is required to rejoin the program at a level determined by The Training Centre.

 It takes a great deal of training and experience to become a member of our professional company.
 Most of the resident actors have trained and performed for a number of years before being hired by The Second City.
-Graduates of the Improv Conservatory are eligible to audition for The Second City Company each spring at General Auditions.
 Although many of the resident company actors are graduates of The Training Centre, completion of any program does not guarantee employment with the company.